Despicable Me Minion Mayhem: Second pre-show room (Gru's laboratory)

-Safety video and final pre-show room (Japan only)
+Safety video and final pre-show room (Japan and Singapore only)

-Once the riders are ushered into their holding rooms, the girls greet them and are amazed at how many people volunteered for “Minion Training”.
-Edith worriedly remarks “Woah.
-Someone should tell them what happened to the last bunch.”
-Margo tells her to stop as Gru tells the guests that being a minion is serious business, and if they make it through training in one piece, they can do something fun, like get ice cream or watch a movie.
+Once the riders are ushered into their holding rooms, the girls greet them and are amazed at how many people volunteered for "Minion Training".
+Edith worriedly remarks "Woah.
+Someone should tell them what happened to the last bunch."
+Margo tells her to stop as Gru tells the guests that being a Minion is serious business, and if they make it through training in one piece, they can do something fun, like get ice cream or watch a movie.
 Then he explains that because there was a high level of losses with previous recruits, he is being forced to show them a safety video.
 He hands it over to the girls who explain the safety rules, including not to eat or drink, secure all loose articles, etc. The Minions demonstrate these rules in a humorous manner as they're explained.
 After the video ends, Margo pleads for the audience to abide by the given rules & Agnes tells the guests to enjoy their new life as Minions.
 A recap of the rules is displayed on the screen as the guests are ushered into the garage/boarding area.